 Legislation aims to address persistent teacher shortages throughout New Jersey

 As New Jersey schools continue to grapple with the effects of ongoing teacher shortages, legislators in Trenton advance new policies to break down barriers to entry for qualified, aspiring educators.
 One measure, sponsored by Assemblywomen Pamela Lampitt, Mila Jasey and Lisa Swain, aims to ensure students who begin their education at community college can apply all applicable credits to their teaching certificate.
-The Assembly Higher Education Committee unanimously advanced the bill on Monday.
+The full Assembly today voted to advance the bill, 73-0.

 The bill, A-5417, would prohibit the State Board of Education and educator preparation programs from limiting county college credits that can be applied toward teacher certificate or educator program requirements.
 This would eliminate the current six-credit limit that prevents students from applying all of their credits earned at a two-year institution to their certificate.

 “We have a responsibility to staff our classrooms with the next generation of enthusiastic and qualified teachers who are ready to address the educational needs of our young learners head-on,” said Assemblywoman Pamela Lampitt (D-Camden, Burlington).
 “New Jersey is facing a severe teacher shortage, and barriers to entry, such as the high cost of education and certification, dissuade many from pursuing this career path.
 Prohibiting limitations on the number of credits transfer students from our state’s community college can apply toward their course requirements at a four-year institution will ensure students can move smoothly through the preparatory system without having to pay for redundant coursework.”